 Some would argue that vanilla is more of a summer or winter flavor, but it actually is a perfect fall spice as well.
-It can be used in its pure form or as vanilla extract (which doubles as an essential oil).
+You can use it in its pure form or as vanilla extract (which doubles as an essential oil).

 Vanilla has many health benefits, most notably it’s stress-relieving properties.
 Add some to a cup of pumpkin spiced tea and you’ve got a truly relaxing drink.

 This is another autumn-inspired spice.
-It’s often used in baked goods, but it can also be found in drinks like coffee or tea.
+It’s often used in baked goods, but you can find it in drinks like coffee or tea.

 It has anti-inflammatory properties, and it can even help reduce muscle pain after a workout.